erroronline1/caro/readme.md

 ### Users
 Beside [permission settings](#user-management) users can have multiple assigned organizational units.
 On registering a new user a default profile picture is generated.
 Custom set pictures can not be deleted.
 Adding files is granted to elevated users only, to make sure certificates are acknowledged.
 A generated order authorization pin can be used to approve orders.
 The generated access token can be exported and e.g. used as a laminated card.

 Users can see their information in the profile section for transparency reasons.
-They can modify their profile picture and set individual application settings
+They can modify their profile picture and set individual application settings.

 ```mermaid
 graph TD;